impostorsguides/impostorsguides.github.io/rbenv/part-2/2-o-content.md

 fi
 ```

 This is the code to show the user the possible completions if they pass the `--complete` argument to `rbenv prefix`.
+If the user types `rbenv prefix --complete`, we print the string `system` plus any Ruby versions that RBENV knows about.

+### Setting `RBENV_VERSION` (so we can get the prefix)

 Next block of code: